kurttheviking/simple-hipchat-py/README.rst

 API Sugar
 ---------

-To post a message to a room, either a Notification or Admin token can be used.
+To send a message to a room, either a Notification or Admin token can be used.
 All other methods require an Admin token.
-See `HipChat's auth docs <https://www.hipchat.com/docs/api/auth>`_ for more information
+See `HipChat's auth docs <https://www.hipchat.com/docs/api/auth>`_ for more information.

 **Send a message to a room**::